mrLSD/semantic-analyzer-rs/README.md

 analysis and source code parsing, it is recommended to use: [nom is a parser combinators library](https://github.com/rust-bakery/nom).

 AST displays the **Turing complete** programming language and contains all the necessary elements for this.

+## 🛋️ Examples

+- 🔎 There is the example implementation separate project [Toy Codegen](https://github.com/mrLSD/toy-codegen).
+The project uses the `SemanticStack` results and converts them into **Code Generation** logic.
+Which clearly shows the possibilities of using the results of the `semantic-analyzer-rs` `SemanticStackContext` results.
+LLVM is used as a backend, [inkwell](https://github.com/TheDan64/inkwell) as a library for LLVM codegen, and compiled into an executable program.
+The source of data is the AST structure itself.

 ## MIT [LICENSE](LICENSE)